How to Make a Delta Kite

 Spars

-For this delta, you need long lengths of 5 mm (3/16 in.) wooden dowel.
-Enough for the two leading edge spars of 1.0 DL (120 cm, 48 in.) and the vertical spar of 0.8 DL (96 cm, 38 1/2 in.).
-Plus the spreader which is less than 0.9 DL (108 cm, 43 in.).
+For this delta, you need long lengths of 5 mm (3/16 in.) wooden dowel—enough for the two leading edge spars of 1.0 DL (120 cm, 48 in.) and the vertical spar of 0.8 DL (96 cm, 38 1/2 in.).
+Plus there's the spreader, which is less than 0.9 DL (108 cm, 43 in.).
 They are easily cut to the lengths required with a small cheap hacksaw.
 But don't do any cutting just yet:

 Make a delta kite - fitting a leading edge spar

-• Lay down a dowel over the center line of the sail plastic, mark it at the exact height of the sail, and cut off at the mark.
+• Lay down a dowel over the centerline of the sail plastic, mark it at the exact height of the sail, and cut off at the mark.
 Round off the tips with a wood file.
 This is the vertical spar.

 • Lay down some more dowel along one leading edge of the sail, and cut to length as in the photo up there.